w3c/wot/WG/charter.md

 # [DRAFT] Charter for the Web of Things Framework Working Group
 The Internet of Things (IoT) suffers from fragmentation and data silos.
 The mission of the Web of Things Framework Working Group is to address this fragmentation by connecting IoT platforms via the Web using an abstraction layer above existing platforms and transport protocols.
 We seek to reduce costs through the global reach of Web standards, to enable open markets of services, and to unleash the power of the network effect.

+## Extending the Web from a Web of Pages to a Web of Things

 The approach is based upon the fundamentals of Web architecture

 * URIs for identifying things